INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 This will automatically `exit` from the SSH session and after a few seconds reload the list of apps in the browser and you should find the `lock_in+pid` application icon.

 > [!NOTE]
 > The code was tested with RedPitaya OS 1.04 and OS 2.07, where with the newer OS the old-style calibration is required!
 With the new-style calibration the input and error signals in the scope is zero and without noise (tiny noise might be visible with `Amplification` set to `x512` in the `Lock-in modules` tab, `Demodulation` section).
 In this case SSH into the board and check output of `calib -rv` which should give `dataStructureId = 1` as the first output.
 If this is not the case reset the calibration to the old-style with `calib -o`.
 After this you have to calibrate the analog channels!
-Before doing any changes you might want to backup your actual settings to a file with `cat calib.txt | calib -w` and call `rw` to allow changes of the file system.
+Before doing any changes you might want to backup your actual settings to a file with `calib -r > calib.txt` and call `rw` to allow changes of the file system.
 [See here for more details about the calibration utility](https://redpitaya.readthedocs.io/en/latest/appsFeatures/command_line_tools/utils/calib_util.html#calibration-utility).
 It would be nice to adapt the code to incorporate the new-style OS 2.0 calibration using the official [scope and generator app](https://github.com/RedPitaya/RedPitaya/tree/master/apps-tools/scopegenpro) as reference, but I am not sure if I have the time to do this.

 > [!WARNING]
 > If your Reditaya board is accessible from outside of your laboratory network, change your root password with the `passwd` command!